Show All Answers

 Items in your personal garbage cart should be bagged to keep the cart clean.
 If you do not have a personal cart, you can place your garbage in a bag and place it on the curb for collection.
 Recyclables should be placed directly into the green recycling cart without a bag.

 A separate collection will be provided for certain large items defined as bulky waste.
 These items include stoves, refrigerators (Freon removed), furniture, and other large household items that cannot be broken down.
 Bulky waste does not include construction refuse, demolition refuse, or hazardous wastes.
+Please limit your bulky waste to 2 large items per collection.

 In the near future, additional water supplies will be pumped through Oyster Creek from the Brazos River to serve as the primary potable water source for the City of Sugar Land.
 Drinking water is treated to remove harmful contaminants and make it safe for human consumption.
 Higher concentrations of contaminants in our stormwater require more treatment to make the water safe for us to drink.